-THE DEAF AND HARD OF HEARING PROGRAM at Minute Man Arc Early Intervention is dedicated to providing family-centered services, information, and support.
-The communication approach emphasizes listening and spoken language.
+THE DEAF AND HARD OF HEARING PROGRAM at Minute Man Arc Early Intervention is is appropriate for children with any type of hearing loss – unilateral and bilateral, from mild to profound and is dedicated to providing family-centered services, information, and support.
+The program’s communication approach emphasizes listening and spoken language.
 Visual supports include English-based sign language, gestures, pictures and speechreading.
-Communication strategies are specific to each child’s unique needs and may change over the course of the IFSP period.
+Communication strategies are specific to each child’s unique needs and may change during the child’s time in early intervention.
 Strong parental involvement in all aspects of the program results in the best outcomes.

 What we offer: